 If you want to sample Oregon wines, though, you don’t have to go anywhere, now that the Hotel Vintage has been revamped into Portland’s wine hotel.
 Cheers!

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Hotel lobby photos courtesy of Hotel Vintage Portland.
 Other photos © Carolyn B. Heller.
 Travel Portland hosted my stay at the Hotel Vintage.